altruios/namshubettulpa/public/namshubettulpa/chapters/inside-the-unknown.md

 'M::What?'
 *She flipped again, going cover to cover*
 'M::All of the pages?'
-~The symbol spread almost completely outside the pages of the book~ ~It seared into her mind - a pattern that twisted as the pages turned.
+~The symbol spread almost completely outside the pages of the book.
+It seared into her mind - a pattern that twisted as the pages turned.
 It told a story, in the shapes it made.
 She didn't understand the story - couldn't understand it.
 But it was burned in her brain all the same~